AlexWorx/ALib-Class-Library/docs/pages/alib_manual.md

 <br>
 <b>Step 7: Add Compiler And Linker Settings</b><br>
-Our main project needs to share some \alib compiler and linker settings with the \alib library project.
+Our main project \ref alib_mod_bs_assertcomp "has to share" some \alib compiler and linker settings with the \alib library project.
 To achieve this we invoke \e CMake function <c>ALibSetCompilerAndLinker</c>:

  \snippet "../../build/cmake/samples/ALox/CMakeLists.txt"        DOXYGEN_CMAKE_INCLUDE_7